publicinnovation/openorg/chapters/chapter-03.md

 ### 1. Creating an open platform for co-creation

-Although the term platform generally refers to a type of technology, Public Innovation -- the organization -- is itself an open platform.
+Although the term platform generally refers to a type of technology, Public Innovation–the organization–is itself an open platform.
 While we intend to build a specific technology platform, CivicExchange, to allow for easier engagement, our social impact will be derived from a human capital multiplier effect that is the result of diverse people coming together to co-create change in-person.
 And by open, we mean anyone with the passion to make a positive dent will be able to roll up their sleeves and join.

 ### 2. Collective impact